China probes Marriott, Hilton hotels over poor hygiene after undercover expose

 China's Ministry of Culture and Tourism said in a statement it was concerned by the reports and had asked authorities in five provinces to investigate the issue, which has already prompted a flurry of apologies from big-name hotel chains.

-The roughly 12-minute-long video features international chains such as Hilton Worldwide Holdings Inc-owned Conrad Beijing and Waldorf Astoria, as well as Marriott International Inc's Sheraton and Le Royal Meridien.
+The roughly 12-minute-long video features international chains such as Hilton Worldwide Holdings-owned Conrad Beijing and Waldorf Astoria, as well as Marriott International's Sheraton and Le Royal Meridien.

-Huazong, who has 322,000 followers on China's Twitter-like Weibo, said he recorded the videos during stays at deluxe hotels over the past few years.
+Huazong, who has 322,000 followers on Weibo, claims he has stayed at 147 five-star and boutique hotels over the past six years.
 He said he was disheartened to realise it was common for staff to use dirty towels to clean cups.

 His revelations drew wide attention and caused a nation-wide public outcry.
 Hotels including the Park Hyatt in Beijing, the Shangri-La in Fuzhou, and the Four Seasons in Shanghai issued apologies and vowed to improve service quality.